bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/msgforsof.md

 Selene says that M8 is hiding the past, but for good reason.

 You can also hear thunder partway through the audio, which upsets the baby, causing Selene to soothe her.
 She says that there is something she still needs to do.
 Near the end of the recording an alarm goes off, which prompts Selene to say that's her cue, say a few more words goodbye and then end the recording.

+From the [lore booklet](../lore/booklet) and [Sof's journal](../lore/journal) we learn more about what happened to Sof after she was born in 2040.
+They are a demi-god who was raised by M8 and is now discovering their true origins through the documents left by Selene, who they resent for it.

 ***